 After a spinal cord injury, the communication between the brain and the muscles in the arms and/or legs is disturbed.
 This can result in impaired or paralyzed limbs.
 The injury can also affect the bladder, bowel, sexual function, sleep and many other body functions.

-For the past 15 years, Professor Grégoire Courtine and his team from the EPFL – a world-leading engineering school in Switzerland – have studied recovery mechanisms after spinal cord injury and developed technologies to improve this recovery.
+For the past 15 years, Professor Grégoire Courtine and the team that is working with him at the EPFL – a world-leading engineering school in Switzerland – have studied recovery mechanisms after spinal cord injury and developed technologies to improve this recovery.

-They demonstrated that targeted stimulation of the spinal cord during rehabilitation can help to reconnect the brain with paralyzed muscles in patients with an incomplete injury.
-The first few patients who completed an early clinical study are now able to control their paralyzed leg muscles again, even without stimulation.
+They demonstrated that targeted stimulation of the spinal cord during rehabilitation can help to reconnect the brain with paralyzed muscles in people with an incomplete injury.
+The first few participants who completed an early clinical study are now able to control their paralyzed leg muscles again, even without stimulation.

-GTX medical is collaborating with Prof. Courtine and his team to turn his findings into a therapy for people with spinal cord injury.
-The therapy consists of a lead that is surgically implanted on the spinal cord at the region that controls leg movements.
+GTX medical is collaborating with Prof. Courtine and the team he is working with to turn his findings into a therapy for people with spinal cord injury.
+The therapy consists of a paddle lead that is surgically implanted on the spinal cord at the region that controls leg movements.
 The lead is connected to a neurostimulator – a small pacemaker for the spinal cord – that is also implanted via a small incision.
 This procedure is practiced routinely in people with chronic pain.